AstroYenz/shortcut-assistant/.devcontainer/README.md

 2. **React Development**: Use `yarn dev:react` when working on React components
 3. **Testing**: The container includes Jest with proper timezone configuration
 4. **Linting**: ESLint is configured to run on save and can be manually triggered

-## Troubleshooting

-- If the container fails to start, ensure Docker is running
-- If packages fail to install, try rebuilding the container: `Ctrl+Shift+P > Dev Containers: Rebuild Container`
-- For webpack watch issues, restart the development task